Areas of Expertise

 Research

-Yaeko Kabe’s research interests focus on fostering global individuals who can bridge from one culture to another using their language skills, bringing different perspectives to other cultures, expressing their thoughts in different languages.
+Yaeko Kabe’s research interests focus on fostering global individuals who can use their language skills to bridge from one culture to another, bring different perspectives to other cultures, and express their thoughts in different languages.

 Representative Publications